 Index Compilation

-The 10 adjusted metric residuals and seven unadjusted metric values were scored on a 100-point scale.
+The 10 adjusted metric residuals and seven unadjusted metric values were scored to standardize on a 100-point scale.
 Indices were calculated as the average of metric scores for those metrics included in each index alternative.
 The all-subsets routine evaluated index performance for all possible 6-7 metric combinations.
 With 6-7 metrics, multiple trait categories could be included (biological condition, ion sensitivity, nutrient sensitivity, saprobity, trophic status, moisture, oxygen sensitivity, and tolerance).
 Including more than seven metrics in the index was not likely to improve index performance (Carlisle et al. 2022).

 All-subsets of 17 metrics in seven-metric index combinations include 19,448 possibilities.
 To ensure that all combinations were tested, 30,000 random seven-metric index combinations were tested.
-The maximum DE of those trials was 95.8%.
+The maximum DE of the seven-metric trials was 95.8%.
 The 95th quantile DE of all trials was 91.7%.
-There were 2937 index combinations with DE >= 91.7%.
-To ensure that the final IBI was robust to the entire dataset, the top 5% of the metric combinations, in terms of DE, were further evaluated by building 4 randomized training datasets.
+There were 2,937 index combinations with DE >= 91.7%.
+To ensure that the final index was robust to the entire dataset, the top 5% of the metric combinations, in terms of DE, were further evaluated by building 4 randomized training datasets.
 The average DE of each of the 2,937 metric combinations was calculated for the 4 training data sets.
 Indices with high DE were considered as candidates for selection as the final index.
 Nine unique 7-metric combinations had the highest average DE of 96.8%.
-The only correlated pair of metrics included the two oxygen affinity metrics (r = 0.88) (Table __).
-Five highly performing index trials did not include both highly correlated oxygen affinity metrics (Table __).
+The only correlated pair of metrics included the two oxygen affinity metrics (r = 0.88) (Table 7).
+Of these nine candidate indices, five did not include both highly correlated oxygen affinity metrics and were considered the best performing index trials (Table 8).
 Six-metric index combinations were also evaluated but were not ultimately selected.

-Final index selection from among the top performers was decided in part by index correlations with individual stressors (grab sample chloride concentration, specific conductivity, total nitrogen and total phosphorus concentrations, and urban land cover) (Table __).
+Final seven-metric index selection from among the five top performers was decided in part by index correlations with individual stressors (grab sample chloride concentration, specific conductivity, total nitrogen and total phosphorus concentrations, and urban land cover) (Table 9, Figure 3).
 Index #6 had relatively high correlations with all the stressors.
-This index was among the three that had the highest DE in the mid-elevation mountains and basins site class (91.7%).
-DE in the other site classes was invariable (100%) among index combinations.
+This index was among the three that had the highest DE in the Mid-elevation Mountains and Basins site class (91.7%).
+DE in the other two site classes was invariable (100%) among index combinations.
 Through consensus of WDEQ staff, index #6 was selected as the final index.
-This index included metrics from five categories.
-The metrics in index #6 included:
+Index #6 included the following metrics from five metric categories:

 BC_12.pa % abundance of sensitive biological condition taxa